Fifth grade emphasizes both group and individual responsibility, in preparation for the transition from Meridian to middle school.

 Social Studies integrates United States history, service learning, global studies, and language skills.
 Through our units on Lewis and Clark, family heritage, Westward expansion, and global studies students learn to master research and writing processes.
 Students write creative stories, personal accounts, research papers, and formal and informal inquiries to explore topics.
 Students take creative initiative to explore units through technology and project-based learning.
 For example, in the fall, students explore topics related to Lewis and Clark & their Corps through non-fiction reading and writing units to create a research paper.
 In the winter, students learn to navigate Adobe Spark as they create a personal poem of their family’s past and present and in the spring, students make Revolutionary War stop-motion animation movies using multiple iPad apps.
 These projects are student driven and promote teamwork and leadership.
 Each year global studies is creatively embedded into the curriculum to connect the themes of the year.

-Physical Science: Students are introduced to chemistry and the periodic table of elements with a series of hands-on investigations.
+Physical Science: Students explore the history of NASA and space exploration through a series of cooperative lessons in which they work together to solve problems.
+Students are also introduced to chemistry and the periodic table of elements with a series of hands-on investigations.
 Visit the Science Lab to learn more>

 Admissions Information >